 The landings per unit effort (LPUE) is not indicative of stock abundance because it only reflects the fishing occurring in a few ten-minute squares (see Fishery Information Documents).
 The LPUE has leveled off in recent years.
-The LPUE continues to be higher on Georges Bank and there are 4 permitted vessels in the open portion of the Georges Banks closed area.
-Vessels fishing in Nantucket Shoals (which tend to be smaller vessels) are operating on seasonal closures - and must fish in other areas when access is not available.
+Vessels fishing in Nantucket Shoals, which tend to be smaller vessels, are operating on seasonal closures and must fish in other areas when access is not available.
+Two fishing vessels were granted an EFP to operate in Closed Area II Scallop Access Area for- this activity will harvest and test clams in this area for Paralytic Shellfish Poisoning.